poing/earmark/README.md

-This is a Laravel package to ermark the next sequential value in a series.
+This is a Laravel package to earmark the next sequential value in a series.
 It uses Eloquent to store a handful of available values, locking the DB while the value is retreived.
 This is to handle concurrency for multi-step oprations.

 For instance fetching the next value to be applied later in a process.
 An example is to reserve the next available phone number.
 The phone number can be assigned to the active session, prevening concurrent sessions from obtaining the same value.